Get Schooled

 Are scholarships universally accepted by all colleges?
 How are they processed?

 They should be.
 Private scholarships will likely mail a check to you that you can use to pay your student balance.
 The scholarship organization may also send it directly to your college.
 If they can’t process it, be sure to talk to someone who represents the private scholarship as well as a financial aid officer at your school to troubleshoot.
-Scholarships awarded directly to you by your college or university will be applied to your student balance.
+Scholarships awarded directly to you by your college or university will be applied to your student account.

 Are there scholarships for students with GPAs less than 3.0?